teragrid/dgrid/docs/specification/new-spec/reactors/mempool/functionality.md

 ## Internal functionality

-Internal functionality is exposed via method calls to other code compiled into the tendermint binary.
+Internal functionality is exposed via method calls to other code compiled into the teragrid binary.

 * Reap - get tx to propose in next block
 * Update - remove tx that were included in last block
-* ABCI.CheckTx - call ABCI app to validate the tx
+* asura.CheckTx - call asura app to validate the tx

 What does it provide the consensus reactor?
-What guarantees does it need from the ABCI app?
+What guarantees does it need from the asura app?
 (talk about interleaving processes in concurrency)

 ## Optimizations